Seagate/cortx-hare/rfc/4/README.md

   Right now we don't know for sure if this will actually be a problem.
   The [specification of `bootstrap` script](rfc/6/README.md) should cover this topic.
 -->
-`timeout` | YYYYmmddHHMM.SS | This value is used by the RC timeout mechanism.